ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Parameters
    * `Type actualType` - The SDK type to use.
 Must be a subclass of .
   * Returns
-   * `Create<BaseType,` - A newly created instance.
+   * `Create<BaseType,` - Multiple newly created instances.

-Creates a new SDK info for a type.
+Creates new SDK infos for a type.

 #### VRTK_SDKInfo/1